-Prerequisite: CIS 111L or CIS 111M or CIS 158C
+Prereauisite: CIS 111L or CIS 111M

 Provides an overview of network security including general security concepts, communication security, infrastructure security, operational and organizational security, and the basics of cryptography.
 Topics may include areas covered in the Security+ curriculum.
 Hands-on network security exercises will be included.